 Under the 1994 reauthorization of the Elementary and Secondary Education Act, Maryland has maintained an accountability system that includes all public schools and LEAs.
 Maryland's accountability system complies with provisions in the No Child Left Behind Act of 2001 and includes the Maryland School Assessment (MSA) that produces individual scores in reading and mathematics in grades 3-8, and end-of-course high school assessments in algebra/data analysis and English 2.
+Beginning in 2008 Maryland administered a science assessment in grades three and five.
+The Maryland High School Assessment in biology is used to satisfy the NCLB requirement for a high school level test in science.
+The results of the science assessment will not be used for making AYP determinations.
 Beginning with the 2006-07 school year and continuing through the 2009-10 school year, high school students may substitute appropriate scores on Maryland State Department of Education (MSDE)-approved Advanced Placement or International Baccalaureate examinations for high school assessments under an agreement with USDE.